Submission of UGT sequences for naming

 - At least 200 amino acid residues (minimum) must be submitted to enable unambiguous comparisons with existing UGT sequences.

-- Organism genus and species (and/or common name) information must be provided to facilitate analysis using the appropriate Kingdom group and to differentiate allelic variants (same species) from orthologous genes (different species).
+- Organism genus and species information must be provided to facilitate analysis using the appropriate Kingdom group and to differentiate allelic variants (same species) from orthologous genes (different species).

 Format for submission